The Healer and the Psychiatrist 2019, 76 mins

 Inspired in part by Jean Rouch’s aspiration of a ‘shared anthropology’ the process of production of this documentary is attentive to multiple and diverse audiences: first to the participants in the film, secondly to the extended Tongan community and those engaged in understanding and representing it, thirdly to those working within a global health paradigm and finally to an audience interested in mental health but with little knowledge of Tonga.
 The ethnographic, interventionist and documentary credibility of this documentary rests on the ability to move these multiple audiences to greater appreciation and action.

-The continuity of Emeline Lolohea’s and Mapa Puloka’s unique healing practices is in question.
-This documentary will serve as a vehicle for conversations and policy actions on the opportunities of greater collaboration between traditional and biomedical medicine, and the imagining of new healing futures for Tonga as well as new possibilities in other contexts where the development of a public psychiatry attuned to traditional healing will bring positive health outcomes.
-The message of the film is of great importance to sensitize a growing expansion of mental health services around the world.
+The future of Emeline Lolohea’s and Dr Mapa Puloka’s healing practices is in question.
+This documentary will serve as a vehicle for conversations and policy actions on the opportunities of greater collaboration between traditional and biomedical medicine, and the imagining of new healing futures for Tonga as well as new possibilities in other contexts, such as New Zealand, where the development of a public psychiatry sensitive to traditional healing will bring positive health outcomes.
+In New Zealand two recent films, Belief: The Possession of Janet Moses ( a documentary, 2015) and One Thousand Ropes (drama, 2017) frame a very dramatic and punitive Maori and Samoan relationship with spirits.
+In the Healer and the Psychiatrist spirits are familial and much more everyday, and the relationship between their actions, sickness and access to health care very clear.
+The message of the film is of great importance to encourage a growing expansion of mental health services around the world to engage sensitively and productively with traditional ideas and healers.

 Process and Feedback